Action Plan

 This feature is the focus of this case study.

-Discovery Research: Diary Study
+Method: Diary Study

 A diary study is a longitudinal research method where participants document their thoughts, behaviors, and experiences over time.
 This approach provides deep insights into user sentiment, pain points, and behavioral patterns in real-world contexts.